Beehordun/DevFinder/README.md

 # LagosJavaCoders
-An android app that uses the GitHub API to connect users to Java Developers in Lagos
+A simple Android app that makes a request to GitHub Api.

+## Architecture
+The app uses the **MVP** architecture

+## Libraries
+The app uses the following libraries:
+- Dagger2
+- Room
+- RxJava
+- Navigation Component